ldkong1205/Robo3D/docs/DATA_PREPARE.md

 ## SemanticKITTI-C

-Download the `SemanticKITTI-C` dataset at the [OpenDataLab](https://opendatalab.com/) platform and unpack it.
+Download the `SemanticKITTI-C` dataset from the [OpenDataLab](https://opendatalab.com/) platform and unpack it.
 - Direct download:
   - Go to https://opendatalab.com/OpenDataLab/SemanticKITTI-C/tree/main/raw.
   - Click the `download` button on the right to download the dataset.